If you know what you're doing, there's no reason why you can't be comfortable paddling in a wetsuit or drysuit in hot weather.

 Your body produces heat internally through metabolism and exercise, and gains heat from external sources like sunlight.
 To prevent overheating in hot weather, your body has an automatic and very effective cooling system – the evaporation of sweat.

 The only downside to this system is that sweating causes you to lose body fluid which must be replaced to avoid dehydration.
-Experienced wilderness travelers with access to water have an elegant workaround to this problem: Instead of sweating, they wet their clothes and hair, and wear a wet hat.
-This keeps them cool and avoids the need for sweating, dehydration, and fluid replacement via drinking.
+Experienced wilderness travelers with access to water have an elegant workaround to this problem: Instead of sweating, they wet their clothes and hair, and they wear a wet hat.
+While paddling, splash water on yourself to keep your clothes wet.

-Cotton is the ideal material to use in hot weather because it absorbs more water than synthetics and therefore provides evaporative cooling for a longer period of time.
-You'll feel a lot cooler as soon as you get your clothes wet, but as they dry out, you'll begin to feel hot again.
+Cotton is the ideal material to use for this hot weather technique because it absorbs more water than synthetics and therefore provides evaporative cooling for a longer period of time.
+When using this technique, you'll feel a lot cooler as soon as you get your clothes wet.
+As they dry out, you'll begin to feel hot again.
 That's your cue to re-wet them.

 Cooling By Conduction

 Water is very efficient at conducting heat away from your body, so if you're surrounded by water, why not take advantage of the situation and offload excess heat by conduction?
 Before you start paddling, get it the water and splash around for a little while until you feel cooler.
 Repeat this if you stop for a break.
-While paddling, splash water on yourself to keep your clothes wet.
 Kayakers with sprayskirts can also use the bow of a friend's kayak to take a dip like this without even exiting their kayak:

 Rolling or side sculling is also a great way to get yourself wet and cool off:

-What If I'm Wearing a Wetsuit or Drysuit?
+What If I'm Wearing a Wetsuit or Drysuit In Hot Weather?

 A Dynamic Process

 I want to emphasize that this is a dynamic process.
 You have to work with it to maximize both conduction and evaporation and that takes some practice.
-Because I take advantage of these techniques, I don't have a problem with overheating when wearing thermal protection in warm or hot weather.
+However, it's well worth the effort, because paddlers who take advantage of these techniques don't have a problem with overheating while wearing thermal protection in warm or hot weather.

-For example, before I moved to Vancouver, WA, I paddled in the Chesapeake Bay area of Virginia, Maryland, and Delaware, where it wasn't unusual to have 95F days with high humidity in summer.
+Before I moved to Vancouver, WA, I paddled in the Chesapeake Bay area of Virginia and Maryland, where it wasn't unusual to have summer days with 80F+ water and 90F+ air with high humidity.
 I occasionally demonstrated the power of evaporative cooling to my students by wearing my two-piece wetsuit in August – a 7mm farmer john under a 7mm long-sleeved shorty.
-That's 14mm of neo over my core, and I topped it off with a full-thickness neo balaclava hood.
-As long as I kept the neo wet, I was fine.
-If the neo was dry, I would have had a fatal heat stroke in under 20 minutes.
+That's 14mm of neo over my core, and I topped it off with a neoprene balaclava hood.
+As long as I kept the neoprene wet, I was fine.
+If the neoprene had remained dry, I would likely have had a fatal heat stroke in under 30 minutes.
 That's the power of evaporation!

 What About Cotton?

-When I posted this article on several Facebook paddling groups, I received some pushback from people who questioned why I recommended cotton clothing for paddling.
-They felt it was dangerous to wear cotton and they repeated the “cotton is rotten” mantra as if it applied to hot weather.
+When I posted this article on several Facebook paddling groups, I received a lot of pushback from people who questioned why I recommended cotton clothing for paddling.
+They argued that it was dangerous to wear cotton and they repeated the “cotton is rotten” mantra as if it applied to hot weather.
 It doesn't.

-Bottom line: In wilderness travel, all the caveats about cotton apply to those cold weather occasions when the issue is keeping warm.
-That includes situations where you might encounter a 50F rainstorm on an otherwise warm day.
+In wilderness travel, all the warnings about cotton apply to cold weather situations where the challenge is keeping warm.

 -